warframeblog/warframeblog/content/get-octavias-parts.md

 So, the first mission we're going to do is the Orokin Derelict Survival and this is where we're going to get the blueprint for the Octavia Neuroptics.
 It drops on rotation C which means that you have to spend at least 20 minutes there to have a chance of getting it.

 But a drop rate for the Octavia Neuroptics is very low so you probably will spend more than that in the Derelict.
 I personally got it on my second try but I was really lucky that day.
-So, I suggest you build lots of Orokin Derelict Survival keys, go to the recruiting chat, typing something like "LF ODS [Octavia Neuroptics]", and I believe a party will quickly find you.
+So, I suggest you build lots of Orokin Derelict Survival keys, go to the recruiting chat, type something like "LF ODS [Octavia Neuroptics]", and I believe a party will quickly find you.

 Also, I would recommend that you bring with you such frames like [Equinox](/equinox-mend-and-maim-build/ "Equinox Mend and Maim Build"), [Loki](/loki-invisibility-disarm-build/ "Loki Invisibility/Disarm Build"), [Oberon](/oberon-eidolon-hunter-build/ "Oberon Eidolon Hunter Build"), [Volt](/volt-discharge-build/ "Volt Discharge Build"), [Trinity](/trinity-energy-vampire-build/ "EV Trinity Build"), [Frost](/frost-avalanche-build/ "Frost Avalanche Build"), [Mesa](/mesa-peacemaker-build/ "Mesa Peacemaker Build"), and [Banshee](/banshee-resonating-quake-build/ "Banshee Resonating Quake CC Build") because it will significantly simplify your life in the Derelict.